best data visualization tool

 16. Google Charts

-Google Charts is a free API and JavaScript based charting library.
+Google Charts is a free API and JavaScript-based charting library.
 It offers simple, engaging charts and enhances web applications with its engaging charting capability.
 It enables software development teams to envision their website data in the form of area charts, line charts, histograms, pie charts, pictographs and so on.

 Benefits